Jump to content

 The average distance before accuracy becomes a problem:

 Distance of a weapon is first determined by the Power level of the weapon.
-If the range does not actually represent the gun then you can adjust.
+If the range does not actually represent the gun, you can adjust it.
 The table below shows the ranges for each power level.
-If you spend a point you can increase guns range as if it was the next highest power level.
-If you want the range higher then 'Gigantic' the rule is simply to times it by 3.
-You can also subtract the range to gain a point that can be spent else where.
+If you spend a point, you can increase the gun's range as if it were the next highest power level.
+If you want the range higher than 'Gigantic', the rule is simply to times it by 3.
+You can also subtract the range to gain a point that can be spent elsewhere.

-Also any range 20ft or below is no longer considered range combat but a weapon with a 20ft or less reach.
+Also, any range 20ft or below is no longer considered range combat but a weapon with a 20ft or less reach.

-It is likely that you will not be able to get the weapon to exactly match its real world range.
+It is likely that you will not be able to get the weapon to exactly match its real-world range.
 Possibly not even close.
-However please keep in mind that this limitation exists for all weapons created within the fictional game.
+However, please keep in mind that this limitation exists for all weapons created within the fictional game.
 You can also look at Weapon Arch Types to see if one of those fits the role.

 Effective Range as per Power Level: